Jim Thorpe: Olympic career

 For the 1912 Summer Olympics in Stockholm, Sweden, two new multi-event disciplines were included, the pentathlon and the decathlon.
 A pentathlon, based on the ancient Greek event, had been introduced at the 1906 Intercalated Games.
 The 1912 version consisted of the long jump, javelin throw, 200-meter dash, discus throw, and 1500-meter run.

 The decathlon was a relatively new event in modern athletics, although a similar competition known as the all-around championship had been part of American track meets since the 1880s.
 A men's version had been featured on the program of the 1904 St. Louis Olympics.
 The events of the new decathlon differed slightly from the American version.

-Both events seemed appropriate for Thorpe, who was so versatile that he served as Carlisle's one-man team in several track meets.
+Thorpe was so versatile that he served as Carlisle's one-man team in several track meets.
 According to his obituary in The New York Times, he could run the 100-yard dash in 10 seconds flat; the 220 in 21.8 seconds; the 440 in 51.8 seconds; the 880 in 1:57, the mile in 4:35; the 120-yard high hurdles in 15 seconds; and the 220-yard low hurdles in 24 seconds.
 He could long jump 23 ft 6 in and high-jump 6 ft 5 in.
 He could pole vault 11 feet; put the shot 47 ft 9 in; throw the javelin 163 feet; and throw the discus 136 feet.

 Thorpe entered the U.S. Olympic trials for both the pentathlon and the decathlon.
 He easily earned a place on the pentathlon team, winning three events.
 The decathlon trial was subsequently cancelled, and Thorpe was chosen to represent the U.S. in the event.
 The pentathlon and decathlon teams also included Avery Brundage, a future International Olympic Committee president.

 Thorpe was extremely busy in the Olympics.
 Along with the decathlon and pentathlon, he competed in the long jump and high jump.
 The first competition was the pentathlon on July 7.
 He won four of the five events and placed third in the javelin, an event he had not competed in before 1912.
 Although the pentathlon was primarily decided on place points, points were also earned for the marks achieved in the individual events.
 Thorpe won the gold medal.
 That same day, he qualified for the high jump final, in which he finished in a tie for fourth.
 On July 12, Thorpe placed seventh in the long jump.